 As we do with many of our trips, we relied on British Airways to book a good deal on both the flights and the hotel.
 We found very reasonable tickets to Kingston from London Gatwick and booked a beautiful oceanfront hotel in Negril, the Sandy Haven Resort.
-Now if you are not familiar with the map of Jamaica, there is a 4 hour drive between the airport in Kingston and the town of Negril all the way on the west coast of the island.
+If you are not familiar with the map of Jamaica, there is a 4 hour drive between the airport in Kingston and the town of Negril all the way on the west coast of the island.

 Panic.
 We were only travelling to Jamaica for 5 days!
 It did not make sense at all to spend 8 hours in total, pretty much a whole day, in the back of a car, travelling between the airport and the hotel.
 It all made sense why it worked out so cheaply!
 Now this might work if a visitor was staying for 2 weeks, but even so, the cost of the taxi or private car between Kingston and Negril would have been way too high.

 It would have made more sense just to change the flights and fly into Montego Bay.
 There was just one problem there – British Airways do not fly into Montego Bay.
 As a last resort, I checked the cost of hiring a helicopter from Kingston to Negril, which is absolutely possible and takes 30 minutes in total.
 Just be prepared to pay a few thousand for the privilege.